Dynamic Zoom Simulations of structure formation beyond standard cosmology: DZS algorithm validation

 \subsection{Weak lensing convergence maps}

-We used the \texttt{dorian} Python package\footnote{\texttt{https://gitlab.mpcdf.mpg.de/fferlito/dorian}.} \citep{ferlito_ray-tracing_2024} to produce weak lensing convergence maps and power spectra from the sky-projected lightcone matter density maps.
+We used the \texttt{dorian} Python package\footnote{\texttt{https://gitlab.mpcdf.mpg.de/fferlito/dorian}.} \citep{ferlito_ray-tracing_2024} to produce weak lensing convergence maps and power spectra from the sky-projected light cone matter density maps.
 The code performs a weak gravitational lensing analysis through ray-tracing of a source at a certain redshift.
 Due to the resolution of our simulations, we are limited to $\mathrm{NSIDE}=1024$.
 While this is a low value for the standards of modern weak lensing analysis, we are still able to compute the convergence power spectrum and assess its accuracy with the DZS algorithm.
 We do so for the \textsc{mediumHR} simulations, across two of our beyond-$\Lambda$CDM models.
 We anticipate that using a higher value of NSIDE, i.e., running a higher-resolution simulation, could yield improved (or, at worst, similar) relative differences in convergence power spectra with respect to our $\mathrm{NSIDE}=1024$ results.
 This follows from the behavior observed in the matter power spectra at different resolutions (Figs.~\ref{fig:psmediumHR} and \ref{fig:psmedium}).

 Figure~\ref{fig:pskappamediumHR} shows the results of our analysis for the MG-F5 and DS-DESI models.
 We note a $\leq1\%$ accuracy across all the range of $l$ for the former model and a $0.01\%$ accuracy at worst for the latter one.
 We note that these results are orders of magnitude higher (in absolute value) than those of the corresponding matter power spectra (Fig.~\ref{fig:psmediumHR}).
-In fact, the massmaps that give rise to the matter power spectrum are built through a pixel-wise sum of several individual ``shells'' ($30$, for the \textsc{mediumHR} volume), each spanning a small redshift range to collectively cover $z \in [\sim0.36, 0]$.
+In fact, the mass maps that give rise to the matter power spectrum are built through a pixel-wise sum of several individual ``shells'' ($30$, for the \textsc{mediumHR} volume), each spanning a small redshift range to collectively cover $z \in [\sim0.36, 0]$.
 This tends to smooth out differences in individual shells.
 The \texttt{dorian} code, on the other hand, goes through each shell sequentially, resulting in more significant differences.
-Nonetheless, we remark that the accuracy of the DZS method is high also for the weak lensing convergence power spectra, as it fits within the $1\%$ requirement for Euclid mentioned in Section \ref{sec:hpix}, and especially so in the DS-DESI case.
+Nonetheless, we remark that the accuracy of the DZS method is high also for the weak lensing convergence power spectra, as it also fits within the $1\%$ observational requirement discussed in Sect. \ref{sec:hpix}, and especially so in the DS-DESI case.